telatin/seqfu2/docs/readme.md

 to _rename_ sequences and to _count_ and print _statistics_ on sequence lengths.
 SeqFu is available for Linux and MacOS.

+* A compiled program delivering high performance analyses
+* Supports FASTA/FASTQ files, also Gzip compressed
+* A growing collection of handy utilities, also for quick inspection of the datasets

 Can be easily [installed](installation) via conda:
 ```
 conda install -c bioconda seqfu